hrishim/llvl_prog1_book/src/functions.md

 ## Recursion

 Recursion is a simple but important programming concept (actually, more like a trick) that can be used for some kinds of problems.
 As you are already aware functions can call other functions.
 A recursive function calls itself!
 Every recursive function will call itself until a specified condition is satisfied.
-When the terminating condition is satisfies the function stops calling itself and typically returns.
+When the terminating condition is satisfied the function stops calling itself and returns.

 Here is a high level description of how this function (*sum_of_n_recursive*) works.
 The function is passed an integer - say N - in the *X0* register and it computes the sum of numbers from 1 to N by repeatedly calling itself.
 The result is returned in the *X0* register.
 By the way, remember that *w0* refers to the lower 32 bits of *x0*.
 The pseudo code for the function is as follows:

 1. Compare the passed in value with 1
-2. If the value is one then return the passed in value (just dont modify *w0* register)
+2. If the value is one then return the passed in value (just don't modify the *w0* register)
 3. If the value  (*w0*) is not 1 then...
     1. copy the value in *w0* into *w9*
     1. subtract 1 from *w0*